d3mdis/IVS_Team_Project/README.md

   Made with Python and Flet framework.

 ## Requirements:
-  Python 3.7+, pip, Pyinstaller module
+  Python 3.7+, pip, Pyinstaller module, Flet

 ## How does it work?